Conform with MIL-I-45208, AC7004, ISO 9001 or AS9100 Quality Management System requirements.

 a) For purposes of this clause, Counterfeit Work consists of those parts delivered under this Contract that are the lowest level of separately identifiable items (e.g., articles, components, goods, and assemblies).

 "Counterfeit Work" means Work that is or contains items misrepresented as having been designed and/or produced under an approved system or other acceptable method.
 The term also includes approved Work that has reached a design life limit or has been damaged beyond possible repair, but is altered and misrepresented as acceptable. (b) supplier agrees and shall ensure that Counterfeit Work is not delivered to Canady. (c) supplier shall only purchase products to be delivered or incorporated as Work to Canady directly from the Original Component Manufacturer (OCM)/Original Equipment Manufacturer (OEM), or through an OCM/OEM authorized distributor chain.
 Work shall not be acquired from independent distributors or brokers unless approved in advance in writing by Canady. (d) supplier shall immediately notify Canady with the pertinent facts if supplier becomes aware or suspects that it has furnished Counterfeit Work.
 When requested by Canady, supplier shall provide OCM/OEM documentation that authenticates traceability of the affected items to the applicable OCM/OEM. (e) In the event that Work delivered under this Contract constitutes or includes Counterfeit Work, supplier shall, at its expense, promptly replace such Counterfeit Work with genuine Work conforming to the requirements of this Contract.
 Notwithstanding any other provision in this Contract, supplier shall be liable for all costs relating to the removal and replacement of Counterfeit Work, including without limitation Canady's costs of removing Counterfeit Work, of reinserting replacement Work and of any testing necessitated by the reinstallation of Work after Counterfeit Work has been exchanged.
 The remedies contained in this paragraph are in addition to any remedies Canady may have at law, equity or under other provisions of this Contract. supplier shall establish and maintain a Counterfeit Prevention Program using Aerospace Standard AS5553 as a guideline.
-The purpose of this document shall be to prevent the delivery of counterfeit parts and control parts identified as counterfeit.
+The purpose of this flow down is to prevent entry into the supply chain, to prevent the use of counterfeit products, the delivery of counterfeit products and to control products identified as counterfeit.

 Be attentive to Foreign Object Damage (FOD).
 Although a FOD program is not required, it is incumbent on all suppliers and their sub-contractors to be aware any possible damage to product due from a substance, debris, or article that is alien to the product.